ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 for a client is updated by uploading a new Access Token as described in {{update}}.

-If the security association with the resource server still exists and the resource server has indicated support for session renegotiation according to {{RFC5746}}, the new Access Token MAY be used to renegotiate the existing DTLS session.
-In this case, the Access Token is used as `psk_identity` as defined in {{psk-dtls-channel}}.
 The Client MAY also perform a new DTLS handshake according to
 {{psk-dtls-channel}} that replaces the existing DTLS session.
 After successful completion of the DTLS handshake the resource server updates the existing authorization information for the client according to the new Access Token.